 Scouter Activities & Program Support:

 We strongly encourage Scouters to volunteer to serve on Sunday’s program day staff; we will need a very large number of volunteers to execute this program.
-Scouters will also have the opportunity to earn the Scoutmaster Merit Badge (see program section for details) at Camp Whyte Field on Sunday by attending class instruction or serving as day staff on Sunday at one of the activity stations.
+Scouters will also have the opportunity to complete select leader training at Camp Whyte (upper) on Sunday.

 Sub-Camp Welcoming Events & Arena Show:

 Each sub-camp will have its own Saturday Welcoming Events.
 Look for guidance in your email account later this spring as this will be a participatory campfire—every unit will have a part to play.
 Sunday evening there will be a knock-your-socks-off Arena show starting at 8:00 p.m.
-Buses will be available for
+Buses will be available for those camped at Camps Marriott, Ross, and Klondike.
+Alternatively, those camped at Camp Klondike may take the lighted path is available between Camp Klondike and Camp Post.
+Be advised the end of the path closest to Camp Klondike has a steep incline up to the Camp Post level.
+All others will walk safely from their camp to the Arena Show.

 Religious Services: